-> It is estimated that in 2019, approximately 22,530 women will be newly diagnosed with ovarian cancer while 13,980 women will die from the disease.
-On average, the five-year survival rate of ovarian cancer is 46%.
-However, according to the American Cancer Society, when ovarian cancer is found at an early, localized stage, 94% of patients can live longer than five years.
-Unfortunately, only one in five women with ovarian cancer are diagnosed at this stage.
+It is estimated that in 2020, approximately 21,750 women will be newly diagnosed with ovarian cancer while 13,940 women will die from the disease.
+On average, the five-year survival rate of ovarian cancer is approximately 48%.
+However, according to the American Cancer Society, when ovarian cancer is found at an early, localized stage, 92% of patients can live longer than five years.
 Unlike many other types of cancers, ovarian cancer is often difficult to diagnosis at early stages due to limited testing options and the lack of early warning signs or symptoms.
 Moreover, while ovarian cancer is common in women over the age of 63 and those with a family history, there are often several women who are diagnosed with the disease that do not fall into these risk categories.

 Understanding the importance that early detection is key to treatment success, members of the Texas House and Senate made improving patient access to cancer screenings and treatments a priority during the 84th legislative session.
 One of these measures was House Bill 2813, which expanded health insurance plans in Texas to include ovarian cancer screenings as part of annual wellness exams for women.
 Also, with the passage of House Bill 21, known as the “Right to Try Act”, patients with terminal illnesses, including advanced forms of ovarian cancer, have increased access to potentially life-saving treatments.
 In addition to these two bills, the legislature also allocated additional resources towards cancer research and prevention programs, including those specifically related to women’s health.
 By ensuring more women are regularly tested for ovarian cancer, medical professionals will have a better opportunity to detect and treat the disease earlier.